Disneyland Paris Tips and Tricks for First Timers (2025)

 Via Lille

 The other train route to Disneyland Paris is to take the Eurostar from London St Pancras to Lille Europe and then transfer to the fast TGV train to Marne-la-Vallée Chessy.
-You can book the whole journey on the Eurostar website.
+You can book the whole journey on the Eurostar website (up to four months in advance).

 The transfer at Lille is easy and the TGV train is quieter and more comfortable than the RER trains.